Game Designer | Sound Designer

 Zen Zone is a 2D-Top Down Life Sim game that aims to be as relaxing as possible.
 Through visual and audial effects, I've curated an atmosphere that encourages the player to let go of any stresses they may be feeling and explore a mystical realm where they can take care of and grow a variety of plants.

-This project focused on creating a variety of systems within a new skill area.
-As such, I decided to try and create a 2D game in UE5 and explore the different plugins available to aid in that process.I spent time learning more about UE5's Sound Cues and how to use them to manipulate played sound effects during runtime, as well as how to sync them up directly with animations using notifies.I also composed two original songs for this project using GarageBand.
-I took inspiration from ChillWave music by incorporating melodies and counter-melodies using synths, as well as including an emphasis on the bass and simple drums.
+As a Sound Designer, I researched different calming games (Stardew Valley, for example) studying their soundtracks and approaches to SFX.I spent time learning more about UE5's Sound Cues and how to use them to manipulate played sound effects during runtime, as well as how to sync them up directly with animations using notifies.I also composed two original songs for this project using GarageBand.
+I took inspiration from Chill Wave music by incorporating melodies and counter-melodies using synths, as well as including an emphasis on the bass and simple drums.

 Cosmic Fonk

-Date: September 2024 - February 2025Role: Sound Designer, Composer, DeveloperProject Type: Gameplay Vertical SliceModule: Final Year ProjectTools: Unreal Engine 5, FL Studio, Garageband
+Date: September 2024 - February 2025Role: Designer, Composer, DeveloperProject Type: Gameplay Vertical SliceModule: Final Year ProjectTools: Unreal Engine 5, FL Studio, Garageband

-Cosmic Fonk is a Side-Scrolling Rhythm game I created to support my Final Year Project, where I investigated different methods of tutorialization and assessed their strengths & weaknesses via playtesting.
+Cosmic Fonk is a Side-Scrolling Rhythm game I created to support my Final Year Project, where I investigated different methods of tutorialisation and assessed their strengths & weaknesses via playtesting.
 The game includes three different tutorial types designed to gradually progress the player through to the final level.

 This was my first foray into UE5's MetaSounds system and I learned how to communicate with a MetaSounds output that tracks .wav markers using blueprints in order to spawn in different coloured notes with precise timing.For the investigation, I researched, designed and implemented a basic tutorial, video tutorial and curated tutorial for the project.
 I then ran several playtesting sessions with other students at the university and assigned them each a random tutorial to follow before playing through the final level.I recorded each player's accuracy on the final level and used this statistic to determine how each tutorial affected their performance.
 Additionally, I had them reflect on their own performance by filling out a NASA Task Load Index form which allowed me to gauge the effect that each tutorial had on their own confidence within the game.My hypothesis was that a curated tutorial would serve players the best, especially in the case of this game, and the results from playtesting supported this hypothesis.
 For a more detailed overview of this project and my findings, check out my Slide Deck here